no comments

 COVID-19 and the flu

-Keep up with your COVID and flu vaccinations.
-COVID vaccines are safe and effective.
+Keep up with your COVID-19 and flu vaccinations.
+COVID-19 vaccines are safe and effective.
 They are especially good at preventing severe illness, hospitalization, and death.

 The flu vs. the common cold

 The flu and a common cold have similar symptoms.
 However, flu symptoms are usually more intense than those of a common cold.
 People with colds are more likely to have a runny or stuffy nose.
-If you aren’t feeling well, you can always reach out to your provider to discuss the best treatments.
+If you aren’t feeling well, you can always reach out to your provider or the UPMC MyHealth 24/7 nurse line to discuss the best treatments.

 Will antivirals or antibiotics help?

 If you get the flu, your body’s immune system will kick into high gear to fight the infection.
 You can treat most of the symptoms with over-the-counter medications.
 In certain cases when your immune system needs some extra help, your doctor might prescribe antivirals for the flu.
-However, antibiotics are not a treatment for the flu and their side effects could cause harm.
+However, antibiotics are not effective in treating the flu or flu symptoms.

 Have questions or need additional help?

-A Health Care Concierge can help you find a new provider or get reimbursed for your flu shot.
+A Health Care Concierge can help you find a new provider, find a location to get the flu shot near you, or get reimbursed for your flu shot.
 Call the number on your member ID card or stop by one of our UPMC Health Plan Connect Center locations for in-person assistance.

 UPMC Community HealthChoices participants who are enrolled in a Medicare plan will receive coverage for the vaccine(s) through their Medicare benefits.